motorlearner/blogdown-website-old/content/blog/freqstatsprimer/index.markdown

 </p>

-More generally, the probability that a process produces a certain outcome is the frequency at which that outcome is observed *if the process would be repeated infinitely many times*.
+More generally, the probability that a process produces a certain outcome is the frequency at which that outcome is observed **in the long run**, i.e.
-Saying it more concisely, the probability that a process produces a certain outcome is the frequency at which that outcome is observed *in the long run*.
+*if the process would be repeated infinitely many times*.

 Note that if you interpret probability this way, you can only assign probability to things that are, in principle, repeatable.
 We can talk about the probability of getting 8 heads